Trump, Republican senators meet to thrash out wall-funding dilemma

-WASHINGTON (Reuters) - U.S. President Donald Trump conceded on Friday there was a good chance the Senate would approve his demand for $5 billion toward funding his border wall project and that there would probably would be a government shutdown beginning at midnight.
+WASHINGTON (Reuters) - U.S. President Donald Trump conceded on Friday there was a good chance the Senate would not approve his demand for $5 billion toward funding his border wall project and that there probably would be a government shutdown beginning at midnight.

 Before meeting with Senate Republicans at the White House, Trump had written on Twitter that “Democrats now own the shutdown,” despite having said last week that he would be “proud” to shut down the government over the issue of border security and “I’ll be the one to shut it down.”

-Note: (This story has been corrected to add dropped word “not” in first paragraph)